Glenstone Museum to Open Its Expansion in Late 2018

 From the Pavilions, visitors continue on a short path that leads to the Gallery.
 Along the way is a freestanding café built of cedar, which will weather to a soft gray that echoes the color of the Pavilions’ exterior.
 A second café offering light refreshments will open near the Gallery.

-In addition to new space for exhibitions, the expansion offers more room for outdoor sculptures including Horse and Rider, a work by Charles Ray, whose work will also be featured inside the Pavilions.
-This installation adds to Glenstone’s current display of outdoor artwork, including the sound piece Forest (for a thousand years…), 2012, by Janet Cardiff and George Bures Miller, which was installed in August.
+In addition to new space for exhibitions, the expansion offers more room for outdoor sculptures including Horse and rider, 2014, a work by Charles Ray, whose work will also be featured inside the Pavilions.
+This installation adds to Glenstone’s current display of outdoor artwork, including the sound piece FOREST (for a thousand years…), 2012, by Janet Cardiff and George Bures Miller, which was installed in August.

 “Even though we had to dig into the knoll to embed the Pavilions, we carefully replaced the landscape afterward, so it’s exactly the way we found it,” said Tomas Phifer.
 “In a way, that’s the story of the whole project.
 The siting of the Pavilions, the natural movement through it of light and shadow, the sculpting of the forms and the honesty of the construction—these all aim to give the artworks a place to live that’s as permanent as the land itself.”